fix8mt/uri/README.md

 # Testing
 ## Test cases
-The header file `uriexamples.hpp` contains a data structure holding test cases used by the Catch2 unit test `uritest2` and by the CLI test app `uritest`.
+The header file `uriexamples.hpp` contains a data structure holding test cases used by the Catch2 unit test app `uritest2` and by the CLI test app `uritest`.
 You can add your own test cases to `uriexamples.hpp` - the structure is easy enough to follow.

 <details><summary><i>sample</i></summary>